 Schengen Passport Photo Size Requirements Guide

-- Your head has a limit to how big or small it can be in the image.
-No less than 32mm and no more than 36mm.
-This is measured from the chin to top of your head.
+- Your head is limited to how big or small it can be in the image: no less than 32 mm and no more than 36 mm.
+This is measured from the chin to the top of your head.
 It should take up around 70-80% of the total picture.

-- If you normally have a beard, it’s acceptable in a photo.
-If you don’t than avoid growing one out for your close up.
+- If you usually have a beard, it's acceptable in a photo.
+If you don't, don't grow one out for your close-up.

-- Hats, fancy jewelry or any other head pieces not worn for medical or religious reasons are not permitted.
-Those of you wearing one for the acceptable reasons, it cannot block any part of your face.
+- Hats, fancy jewelry, or any other headpieces not worn for medical or religious reasons are not permitted.
+Those wearing one for acceptable reasons cannot block any part of your face.

 - Keep hair off the face.

-- Lighting should be even and reflect the true and natural color of your skin.
-Avoid overexposed, underexposed photos or shadows on the face.
+- Lighting should be even and reflect your skin's true and natural color.
+Avoid overexposed, underexposed, or shadowy photographs of the face.

-- Background should be a bright color such as grey.
+- The background should be a bright color such as gray.
 Avoid white if possible.
-No deigns, patterns or objects in photo.
+No designs, patterns, or objects in the photo.

-- Don’t smile.
+- Don't smile.
 It distorts your face.
-Keep a relaxed look with mouth closed and eyes forward.
+Keep a relaxed look with your mouth closed and your eyes forward.

-- You can take the infant's picture either in a seat of laying on a floor.
-Whichever angle you wish to proceed with, use a grey or light colored cloth to cover up a car seat or flooring.
-This will provide a stark contrast of your baby and background.
+- You can take the infant's picture in a seat or lying on the floor.
+Whichever angle you wish to work with, use a gray or light-colored cloth to cover up a car seat or flooring.
+This will provide a stark contrast between your baby and the background.

-- No toys, bottles, blankets, pacifiers etc,. are permitted in the shot.
+- No toys, bottles, blankets, or pacifiers are permitted in the shot.

 - If you are holding a child, the hands cannot be seen.

-- The child must have both eyes open, looking at the camera and with their mouth as closed as possible.
-It may take a few shots to get this but don’t give up.
+- The child must have both eyes open, looking at the camera, and with their mouth as close as possible.
+It may take a few shots to get this, but don't give up.

-- Be mindful of shadows, head position and exposure of the photo.
-You may get the perfect position from your child and it be overexposed.
+- Be mindful of shadows, head position, and photo exposure.
+You may find the perfect pose from your child, but it won't be accepted if it is overexposed.